lendlineio/example-service/README.md

 # example-service

-An example restful service based on spray and slick
+An example restful service based on AKKA-HTTP and slick

 ##compile
 `sbt compile`